SynergyUSAllc/SynergyVTUploader/README.md

     &quot;All the files you need are included in the zip file you downloaded you don&#39;t need to download anything alse, we recommend you extract the files in a separated folder&quot;

+5. How do I upload multiple files to VT?

+    Answer: Open the batch file provided and add your files one by one.
+When each upload finishes, the application will wait for 10 seconds and then it will exit so it can start uploading your next file.

+6. Is your application safe to use?

+    Answer: Yes, The application was also uploaded to VT by itself.
+You can check it here: https://www.virustotal.com/gui/file/2dac34c0980253e80b91c3f222d5f058c15453720f631fb2712eec17f27c9d8a/detection